-By default Reticulum encrypts all data using elliptic curve cryptography and AES.
-Any packet sent to a destination is encrypted with a per-packet derived key.
+By default Reticulum encrypts all data using elliptic curve cryptography.
+Any packet sent to a destination is encrypted with a derived ephemeral key.
 Reticulum can also set up an encrypted channel to a destination, called a Link.
-Both data sent over Links and single packets offer Initiator Anonymity, and links additionally offer Forward Secrecy by using an Elliptic Curve Diffie Hellman key exchange on Curve25519 to derive per-link ephemeral keys.
-The multihop transport, coordination, verification and reliability layers are fully autonomous and also based on elliptic curve cryptography.
+Both data sent over Links and single packets offer Forward Secrecy and Initiator Anonymity, by using an Elliptic Curve Diffie Hellman key exchange on Curve25519 to derive ephemeral keys.
+The multi-hop transport, coordination, verification and reliability layers are fully autonomous and also based on elliptic curve cryptography.